onaio/help/faqs/_posts/2014-09-23-sign-up-faq.md

 <a name="enterprise"></a>

 ###Are there enterprise-level accounts?
 Yes.
-Enterprise users can [email us](info@ona.io) to find out about custom features, advanced support options, and enterprise-level data management.
+Enterprise users can email <info@ona.io> to find out about custom features, advanced support options, and enterprise-level data management.

 <a name="beta"></a>